FREQUENTLY ASKED QUESTIONS

 The many benefits of Tickle Lipo include a shorter procedure time with less pain and less downtime, less bruising, and less swelling following the procedure.

-If you are interested in Tickle Lipo, please contact Dermacare Cosmetic Surgery for a free consultation.
+If you are interested in Tickle Lipo, please contact Dermacare Plastic Surgery for a free consultation.
 Dermacare is the only licensed clinic in Arizona to offer this revolutionary procedure.
 Dr. Rod, certified by the American Board of Plastic Surgery, has many years of liposuction experience and has performed liposuction with different types of equipment.
 In his experience, none of the other methods of liposuction are able to break up and remove fat as safely, effectively, and evenly as Tickle Lipo.

 - What is Micro-Needling?